eth-fabric/website/docs/education/based-rollups/Based-Rollup-Series.md

 ---

 ## Based Rollup Series
-The following three pages help provide overviews of based rollups.
-They start very simple and more towards increased detail and with that complexity.
-We want to note that not all the complexity of based rollups is because they are based, but because L2 stacks aren't simple either.
-For the 301 page, we also want to note there are currently variances in designs and not all based rollups follow these flows.
-We have to start somewhere on presenting a view of a based rollup, and this is just the starting point.
-We’ll keep working with the community to refine this and expect as we all pursue more ideas and research and see implementations, will end in a different place.
+The following three pages provide overviews of based rollups.
+They start with a simple introduction and gradually increase in detail and complexity.
+It’s important to note that not all of the complexity of based rollups comes from them being "based"; rather, L2 stacks themselves are inherently complex.

+For the Threading the Needle section, we also want to highlight that there are currently variations in design, and not all based rollups follow these exact flows.
+This is just a starting point for presenting a view of a based rollup.
+We will continue working with the community to refine this, and as we explore new ideas, conduct further research, and observe implementations, the final understanding will likely evolve.